 - Electricity is used by public mass transit systems and by electric vehicles.

-Petroleum is the main source of energy for transportation
+Petroleum is the main U.S. transportation energy source

-In 2021, petroleum products accounted for about 90% of the total U.S. transportation sector energy use.
-Biofuels contributed about 6%.
-Natural gas accounted for about 4%, most of which was used in natural gas pipeline compressors.
-Electricity use by mass transit systems provided less than 1% of total transportation sector energy use.1
+In 2022, petroleum products accounted for about 90% of total U.S. transportation sector energy use.
+Biofuels contributed about 6%, most of which were blended with petroleum fuels (gasoline, diesel fuel, and jet fuel).
+Natural gas accounted for about 5%, and nearly all was used as a fuel for natural gas pipeline compressors.
+Electricity use by mass transit systems was less than 1% of total energy consumption by the transportation sector.
+Electricity use for charging electric vehicles was relatively small in 2022 but is expected to increase.2

 Biofuels are added to petroleum fuels

-Ethanol and biodiesel were actually some of the first fuels for automobiles but were replaced by gasoline and diesel fuel made from crude oil.
-Today, most of finished motor gasoline contains up to 10% ethanol by volume.
-Most of biodiesel and renewable diesel fuel consumption is in blends with petroleum diesel.
-In 2021, total biofuels consumption accounted for about 5% of total U.S. transportation sector energy consumption, with ethanol's share at about 4%, and the combined percentage share of biodiesel, renewable diesel, and other biofuels was about 1%.1
+Ethanol and biodiesel were some of the first automobile fuels, but they were replaced by gasoline and diesel fuel made from crude oil by the early 1900's.
+Today, most of the motor gasoline sold in the United States contains up to 10% ethanol by volume.
+Most biodiesel and renewable diesel fuel is blended with petroleum diesel.
+In 2022, total biofuels consumption accounted for about 6% of total U.S. transportation sector energy consumption.
+Ethanol's share was about 4%, and the share of biodiesel, renewable diesel, and other biofuels combinded was about 2%.1